Xilinx/Vitis_Libraries/hpc/docs/src/user_guide/L2/L2_test_rtm.rst

 .. code-block:: bash

-  make run TARGET=sw_emu/hw_emu
+  make run TARGET=hw_emu

-The above command tests and verifies backward kernel via Vitis software-emulation or hardware-emulation.
+The above command tests and verifies backward kernel via Vitis hardware-emulation.
-Once the emulations are passed, you can use the following command to build FPGA bitstream and launch the kernel on Alveo U280 FPGA.
+Once the emulation is passed, you can use the following command to build FPGA bitstream and launch the kernel on Alveo U280 FPGA.

 .. code-block:: bash